charliejhadley/statesRcontiguous/vignettes/contiguous-us-maps.md

 This package provides three different shapefiles for the United States of America, comprising; state boundaries, congressional districts and counties.
 These are stored as `sf` objects, if you're not familiar with the excellent `sf` approach to geometric features it's highly recommended you glace at the documentation - https://r-spatial.github.io/sf//index.html

 The `sf` objects contain a column called `contiguous.united.states` which allows us to restrict ourselves to only the contiguous US.
-This is how we might visualise the congressional districts of the contiguous US with leaflet:
+This is how we might visualise the congressional districts of the contiguous US with base R:

 ```r